-Ease of implementation: Deploying on-premises solutions is more complex because you will typically customize the deployment to match your specific needs.
-Cloud services tend to offer fewer options, but are often ready to use as soon as accounts are set up.
+Ease of deployment: On-premises solutions are more complex to deploy because you will typically customize the deployment to match your specific needs.
+Cloud services tend to offer fewer options, but are more likely to be ready to use as soon as accounts are set up.

 Customization flexibility: Some fax solutions provide more customizable deployments than others.
-This may include custom integrations to existing applications, custom automated workflow using BPM systems, and customization of the product or implementation characteristics.
+It is important to determine early in your selection process how much customization you need.
+This may include custom integrations to existing applications, custom automated workflow using BPM systems and customization of the product or implementation characteristics.